 1661 | Cambridge: Henry Loosemore | Anon., Organ Building at Cambridge in 1606, The Ecclesiologist.
 Vol. XX No. CXXXV, 395 (London: Masters, 1859) | |

-Loosemore, the organist of KingÛªs College, loaned his own chamber organ to the chapel whilst the Dallam organ was being repaired.
+Loosemore, the organist of King’s College, loaned his own chamber organ to the chapel whilst the Dallam organ was being repaired.
 Henry was brother to the organ builder John, although no connection between him and this instrument is known. | |||

-c.1662 | Cubberley, Herefordshire: Parlour | Ward, R (Ed.), Thirteenth Report Part II: The Manuscripts of His Grace the Duke of Portland, Preserved at Welbeck Abbey, England Vol. 2.
-(London: Historical Manuscripts Commission, 1891), p.296 | |
+c1662 | Cubberley, Herefordshire: Parlour | Ward, R (Ed.), Thirteenth Report Part II: The Manuscripts of His Grace the Duke of Portland, Preserved at Welbeck Abbey, England Vol. 2.
+(London: Historical Manuscripts Commission, 1891), 296 | |

-Thomas Baskerville remarked on this Û÷fair organÛª and other instruments in the parlour of Mrs Castlemain of 'Coberly Hall'. | |||
+Thomas Baskerville remarked on this ‘fair organ’ and other instruments in the parlour of Mrs Castlemain of 'Coberly Hall'. | |||

-1662 | St JamesÛªs Palace: Musique Room | Pro LC 5/138 ( RECM I p.49) | |
+1662 | St James’s Palace: Musique Room | Pro LC 5/138 (RECM I, 49) | |

 The provision of organs at St James is obscured by confusing and incomplete references in the records.
-This organ was procured by Hingeston for the queen's private Catholic chapel at St James's in 1662, but was almost immediately removed to the music room where it was used in conjunction with the French musicians that served Catherine of Braganza's court.
-It then appears to have been moved back to the chapel again in 1663 where it acted as a secondary instrument to the one returned from Mico's residence (see below); the provision of two organs was a feature of the royal Catholic chapels at this time) and its role in the music room was taken over by an organ moved from Whitehall (also see below). | |||
+This organ was procured by Hingeston for the queen's private Catholic chapel at St James's in 1662, but was almost immediately removed to the adjoining music (rehearsal) room.
+It then appears to have been moved back to the chapel again in 1663 where it acted as a secondary instrument to the one acquired from Mico's residence (see below); the provision of two organs was a feature of the royal Catholic chapels at this time and its role in the music room was taken over by an organ moved from Whitehall (also see below). | |||

-1662 | Hampton Court | Pro LC 5/138 ( RECM I p.49) | |
+1662 | Hampton Court | Pro LC 5/138 (RECM I, .49) | |

 Hingeston was paid £155 for two organs (the other for St James's) and a harpsichord.
 The sum suggests the two organs must therefore have been chamber instruments. | |||

-1663 | St James's Palace, | Pro LC 9/375 ( RECM I p.43) | |
+1663 | St James's Palace, | Pro LC 9/375 (RECM I,.43) | |

-This organ was moved to St James's from Whitehall for the 'French musique' to replace the chapel organ of 1662 that had been temporarily used in the queen's music room (see above). | |||
+This organ was moved to St James's from Whitehall for the 'French musique' to replace the chapel organ of 1662 that had been temporarily used in the music room (see above). | |||

 1663 | Greenwich: Unidentified music house | Pepys, 21 August 1663 | |